DFE-Digital/sts-plan-technology-for-your-school/docs/DbUp.md

 "Server=[server]; Database=[database]; User ID=[username]; Password=[password"
 ```

+## SQL Transactions
+DbUp has been configured to run in single transaction mode which means if one script fails then all changes will be rolled back.
+There are limitations to this, for more details please refer to the following [Microsoft Article](https://learn.microsoft.com/en-us/sql/t-sql/language-elements/transactions-sql-data-warehouse?view=aps-pdw-2016-au7#limitations-and-restrictions).

 ## MSSQL scripts.
 The Scripts folder contains a folder for each year, which contains the MSSQL scripts for that year.
 The naming convention for a MSSQL scripts is [year]_[time]_ScriptName.sql.
 The scripts are executed in ascending order, so it's important to make sure that the year and time of the script name reflects the intended order of execution.